chiriacdaria/ChatApp/README.md

 1.1 Project Context

 Our JavaScript chat application is designed to streamline online communication.
 It addresses the growing need for efficient interaction in digital spaces.
-Developed using React for the frontend and Node.js for the backend, the application prioritizes user experience, data security, and adaptability across devices.
+Developed using React for the frontend and Express for the backend, the application prioritizes user experience, data security, and adaptability across devices.

 1.2 Objectives